amrha/summer-project/README.md

 . run fill.py to add the data from the images to register.txt

-. you can use the platform and it will recognize the image you added and can give them as resultes
+. you can use the platform and it will recognize the image you added and can give them as results

 to see a demo of the platform :